 There is no question that eggs are an excellent cheap source of protein; in fact, many of my favorite frugal meals use eggs.
 As a frugal-minded person, I began pondering if it would be worth it to keep chickens just for the free eggs.

 I dug around a little and learned that chickens are pretty expensive to keep.
-According to The Hen House Collection, those “free” eggs are going to cost a pretty penny.
+According to The Hen House Collection, those “free” eggs are going to cost a pretty penny and are quite possibly not one of the frugal living habits.

 The estimated cost for keeping five hens for five years – including the coop, bedding, feed and vet bills – comes out to just about $70 per month.